Debugging JSON Schema Validation Failures on CMMS Work Order Payloads

 import re

-def parse_pm_interval(interval_str: str) -> int:
+def parse_pm_interval(interval: object) -> int:

-match = re.match(r"^(\d+)([dwmy])$", interval_str.strip(), re.IGNORECASE)
+match = re.match(r"^(\d+)([dwmy])$", str(interval).strip(), re.IGNORECASE)

 if not match:

-raise ValueError(f"Unrecognized interval format: {interval_str}")
+raise ValueError(f"Unrecognized PM interval format: {interval!r}")

 value, unit = int(match.group(1)), match.group(2).lower()